Kizzmekia Corbett-Helaire: Controversial tweets

-In May 2020, The Washington Post reported that Corbettt-Helaire had been scrutinized for tweets lamenting the lack of diversity on the White House Coronavirus Task Force, as well as for her responses to other tweets about data that African Americans were disproportionately dying from the virus.
-Responding to a tweet in which someone else claimed that the virus "is a way to get rid of us," Corbettt-Helaire responded: "Some have gone as far to call it genocide.
+In May 2020, The Washington Post reported that Corbett-Helaire had been scrutinized for tweets lamenting the lack of diversity on the White House Coronavirus Task Force, as well as for her responses to other tweets about data that African Americans were disproportionately dying from the virus.
+Responding to a tweet in which someone else claimed that the virus "is a way to get rid of us", Corbett-Helaire responded: "Some have gone as far to call it genocide.
 I plead the fifth.".
-Fox News news host Tucker Carlson read several of Corbettt-Helaire's tweets on his show, accusing her of "spouting lunatic conspiracy theories."
-Another Fox News article said she "adopts a strikingly casual and conspiratorial tone."
+Fox News news host Tucker Carlson read several of Corbett-Helaire's tweets on his show, accusing her of "spouting lunatic conspiracy theories".
+Another Fox News article said she "adopts a strikingly casual and conspiratorial tone".
 After the controversy, Corbett scaled back her use of social media and stopped appearing on television.
-Texas Southern University professor Robert Bullard and president of the National Medical Association (an organization of Black physicians) Oliver Brooks defended Corbettt-Helaire overall, although Brooks expressed concern about her tweet on genocide, saying "It's subjective.
+Texas Southern University professor Robert Bullard and president of the National Medical Association (an organization of Black physicians) Oliver Brooks defended Corbett-Helaire overall, although Brooks expressed concern about her tweet on genocide, saying "It's subjective.
 I wouldn't want to go there.
 I really don't believe that.
-We're dying at a higher rate but … that one just doesn't fit.".
+We're dying at a higher rate but ... that one just doesn't fit.".

 Advocacy for Black people in science

 Corbett-Helaire has criticized science's lack of connection with society, and Black people in particular:

-"Why are we thinking about institutes within the brick walls … when our science and our reach is supposed to go beyond that?" she asked, pointing out that Harvard’s T.H.
+"Why are we thinking about institutes within the brick walls ... when our science and our reach is supposed to go beyond that?" she asked, pointing out that Harvard's T.H.
 Chan School of Public Health sits in a Black neighborhood but has little connection to it.
 "There are so many things about how we have built silos and walls that absolutely and unfortunately do not benefit Black people."

-She believes it is important to retain one's identity when working in science and in academia: "Keeping those cultural markers prominent — playing Jeezy in the lab, wearing braids to PhD interviews, as Corbett-Helaire recalled — is a way of showing that Black people and Black culture absolutely belong in academic spaces.
+She believes it is important to retain one's identity when working in science and in academia: "Keeping those cultural markers prominent—playing Jeezy in the lab, wearing braids to PhD interviews, as Corbett-Helaire recalled—is a way of showing that Black people and Black culture absolutely belong in academic spaces.
 'We need to be ourselves and allow the institutions to shape around who we are'".

 Academic service

-Corbettt-Helaire shares information on Twitter and takes part in programs to inspire young people in underserved communities.
+Corbett-Helaire shares information on Twitter and takes part in programs to inspire young people in underserved communities.